 - Power Cuts - Call 105

-Residents can also see how they can build a resilient community.
+Residents can also see how they can prepare their community for emergencies.